 Venture capitalists and angels are always on the lookout for the next Washington State success story, such as local bio-device companies that are leveraging the state’s expertise in software, hardware and mobile platforms to create revolutionary new products to monitor and treat health issues.
 A good example is Xealth, a platform where clinicians can digitally order, deliver and monitor care through a single digital platform, including services such as meal delivery and transportation.
 The company has received more than $52 million in investments and benefits from the state’s leadership in technology, mobile apps and cloud computing.

 Washington has had the distinct honor of being home to eight Nobel Prize winners in medicine, chemistry and physiology.
-The University of Washington recently ranked first in technologies licensed and commercialization agreements and over the last decade Washington State University and the University of Washington have launched more than 200 startups that leveraged their research outcomes.
+The University of Washington is consistently ranked as one of the most innovative public universities in the nation.
+The UW and Washington State University have launched more than 200 startups that leveraged their excellence in research.